The Changeling Hypothesis/Premature Prediction

 • • • •

-Let’s get a bit of historical context, here.
+Let’s introduce a bit of historical context, here.

 My original theory got kicked off when something rather interesting cropped up over on the old HP for Grownups list on AOL about six weeks before the release of Harry Potter and the Order of the Phoenix.
 The traffic on that list crowded me out after the 5th book was released, but I had posted on it fairly regularly up to then.